hunterdyar/how-to-play-picross/content/index.md

 Marking empties is critical to solving larger puzzles.
 It's not uncommon that the only next step towards the solution is in the spaces you *don't* fill, rather than the ones that you do.

+If you fill out a row such that it's clue matches, you should go in and mark all of the blank spaces as empty.
+Doing so will help you make deductions elsewhere.
+You will notice that the clues fade when you have correctly solved them, but they fade *more* when you solve them, and mark all of the remaining spaces as empty.

 #### Filling Empty Gaps

 In the below example, we have a row with the hint [3].
 Let's say we know from other clues that the following squares are empty, marked orange.